GUEST TICKET CONTRACT

-- • USD$16.00 per person, per day for Balcony stateroom and below
+- US$16.00 per person, per day for Balcony stateroom and below

 For all spa and salon services, beverage purchases, specialty restaurant dining and entertainment-based dining, there will be an additional 20% service charge added to the total cost of the service.

-The above service charges are accurate and correct as of 1 April 2022 and are subject to change.
-To pre-pay your service fee at the time of booking or at any time prior to 24 hours prior to sailing, please contact the Norwegian Reservations Department on 1300 255 200 (if calling within Australia) or 0800 969 283 (if calling within New Zealand) or your Travel Agent.
+The above service charges are accurate and correct as of 1 January 2023 and are subject to change.
+To prepay your service fee at the time of booking or at any time prior to 24 hours prior to sailing, please contact the Norwegian Reservations Department on 1300 255 200 (if calling within Australia) or 0800 969 283 (if calling within New Zealand) or your Travel Agent.

 Each Guest is allowed up to two pieces of personal luggage on board, with each piece weighing a maximum of 23 kilograms.
 Guests travelling by air will need to check with the applicable airline for specific restrictions.
 Should your airline allow you to carry more luggage, this will be accepted onboard too.